Top 10 Signs of Hearing Loss

 - You take medications that affect your hearing.
 According to the American Speech-Language-Hearing Association, there are more than 200 known ototoxic (harmful to the ear) medications available both by prescription and over-the-counter.
 They’re used to treat serious infections, cancer or heart problems, but can also have serious adverse effects on your hearing.
 Ototoxic drugs can damage sensory cells in the inner ear used in hearing and balance.
 And although there is sometimes little choice for taking these medications, it’s important to discuss the potential for hearing damage with your doctor.

 On average, it takes people seven years from the time they first think they have hearing loss to the time they seek treatment.
-However, hearing loss is notorious for worsening over time.
+However, hearing loss is notorious for getting worse over time.
 And while it’s true that even people with normal hearing can have trouble understanding or hearing in certain environments, if you’ve experienced or are experiencing any of the signs above, don’t wait.
 Schedule a consultation so that we can evaluate your condition and provide the best options available.
-Don’t wait to treat your hearing, get on the road to better hearing today!
+Don’t wait, get on the road to better hearing today!